 A local lawyer submits the probate application to the competent court.
 The choice of court depends on the emirate where the property is located.

-Lawyer costs: EUR 3,000 to EUR 8,000, depending on complexity and emirate.
+Lawyer costs: €3,000 to €8,000, depending on complexity and emirate.
 Some firms work with hourly rates, others with fixed fees.

 Step 5: court procedure

 The court reviews the submitted documents, establishes the heirs and decides on the distribution of the property.
 Recent changes to UAE legislation have adjusted the default inheritance rules for foreign owners, but application may vary by case and by emirate.
+Under Federal Decree-Law No. 51 of 2024 (in effect since 1 January 2026), assets of deceased persons without identifiable heirs are moreover transferred to a charitable Waqf foundation.

 Timeline: 3 to 12 months (from submission).
 Delays due to additional documentation requests are common.